SAI-ADITY-A/Pneumonia-COVID-19-predition-using-chest-X-ray-images/README.md

 Accuracy and loss curves for training and validation were plotted to visualize model performance over epochs.
 Confusion matrix plotted to understand how well the model performed in differentiating between the three classes.
 Accuracy and loss curves for training and validation were plotted to visualize model performance over epochs.

+## Future Work
+Experiment with different deep learning architectures like VGG16, InceptionV3, etc.

+Add cross-validation for more robust model performance.

+Hyperparameter tuning for further improvements in accuracy and generalization.